AE9RB/fftbench/README.md

 # Optimizing with C++11 templates

-This code demonstrates uses recursive C++11 templates to improve performance of the Cooley-Tukey algorithm for FFT.
+This code demonstrates using recursive C++11 templates to improve performance of the Cooley-Tukey algorithm for FFT.
 First, the classical code is updated to use basic C++11 features.
 This makes things simpler and easier to understand.
 Next, we convert the